-Our supplier Sue Ure creates unique textile as well ceramic collections.
+Our supplier Sue Ure creates unique textile as well as ceramic collections.
 We caught up with her recently to find out all about her partnership with Diama Paris.

 “When I am not at my studio in southwest France, I spend a fair amount of time at international interiors shows.
 And, recently, I’ve been asked quite a bit about my new home textile collection – which does, in fact, have quite a story behind it.